 The value of your personal injury case is unique.
-The damages you suffer in a personal injury accident are going to be different from those endured by another person.
-With that in mind, it’s impossible to say how much your case might be valued at before you meet with an attorney.
+The damages you suffer in a personal injury accident will differ from those endured by another person.
+With that in mind, it’s impossible to say how much your case might be valued before you meet with an attorney.

 What Losses Can a Personal Injury Claim Cover?

 Under ideal circumstances, your personal injury claim should cover the full extent of your economic losses.
 You can also, however, include non-economic damages in your initial claim.
 To do so, you must include evidence indicating that you suffered those losses.
 Witness testimony, diagnoses, and references to legal precedent can all help back your claim.

 With that in mind, your request for compensation can include losses like: